babashka/babashka/README.md

 ## Async

-Apart from `future` for creating threads and the `conch` namespace for creating processes, you may use `core.async` to script asynchronously.
+Apart from `future` for creating threads and the `conch` namespace for creating processes, you may use the `async` namespace, which maps to `clojure.core.async`,  for asynchronous scripting.
 The following example shows how to get first available value from two different processes:

 ``` clojure